Skip to product information

 • Suggested noodles: vermicelli, lo mein, rice noodle

-• Recommended toppings: chicken, shrimp, tofu or fish ball
+• Recommended toppings: bean sprouts, chicken, shrimp, tofu or fish ball

 Other ways to use: